 Perish in deception –

-Paul is talking about born-again Christians who were close to being severed
+Paul is talking about born-again Galatians who were close to being severed

-from Christ, suggesting that it is possible to lose our salvation.
+from Christ, meaning it is possible to lose our salvation.
 Eternal

 Security is an ongoing debate in Christendom; its adherents have a motto,